-- ix.
-Gloves

-- Gloves shall be worn when handling acutely toxic gases.
+Gloves shall be worn when handling acutely toxic gases.

-- x.
-Hazard assessment

 Hazard assessment shall focus on the education of employees concerning the health risk posed by acutely toxic gases, on proper use and handling procedures, the demarcation of designated areas, and emergency evacuation and notification procedures in the event of a spill.